PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

 - Each language folder contains its own `content.json`.
 - The active language determines which file is loaded at runtime.
-- This makes it possible to have different breadcrumbs, footer links, or details text depending on the selected language.
+- This makes it possible to have different footer links, or details text depending on the selected language.

 **Structure overview:**